 Follow the correct procedure to ensure your Financial Agreement is legally binding.

 Section 90 G of The Family Law Act lays out the correct procedure to ensure your pre-nuptial financial agreement is binding.
 As long as the parties to the agreement are totally honest with each other, receive legal advice before signing the agreement then the you minimise the chances of a successful challenge.
-A good lawyer will ensure that this is done correctly (our Document Review Service follows these guidelines to the letter.)
+A good lawyer will ensure that this is done correctly (our Legal Review Package follows these guidelines to the letter.)

 Making a prenup agreement at the outset of a relationship, is a bit like trying to look into the future with a crystal ball.
 In reality, future circumstances of each party can never be predicted with 100% accuracy, and sometimes, things might happen that neither expects.
 It is in this way that a prenup differs to an agreement made at the end of a relationship (separation agreement).